Cloud routers

 - Click Save.

-Disconnect the firewall from the cloud router port
+Disable firewall on a cloud router port

 Control panel